-Norbert Schweizer was appointed Director in October 2018 and is Chairman of the Board.
+Norbert Schweizer was appointed Director in October 2018 and was Chairman of the Board until December 2021.
 Norbert is the founder and partner of Schweizer Kobras, Lawyers and Notaries and an accredited specialist in business law.

 Peter Schofield AO

 Peter Schofield was appointed Director in August 2007.
 He is Chief Executive Officer of Neuroscience Research Australia.